-Do cops really have quotas, though?
-The answer is most cases is no. Police generally do not have set numbers of citations and arrests they must make.
+Do cops have quotas, though?
+The answer in most cases is no. Police generally do not have set numbers of citations and arrests they must make.
 At the same time, though, it's easy to see where the perception comes from.

 The ambiguity arises in the question of accountability.
-Like any other job, there has to be some measure in place to ensure that officers are, in fact, working.
+Like any other job, there has to be some measure in place to ensure that officers are working.
 The easiest and most logical way to measure performance is to look at the number of tickets written, reports taken, calls responded to and arrests made.

 The Old Irish Officer